kambria-platform/capsule-core-js/README.md

 # Introduction

 🚀 CapsuleCoreJS serves a friendly interface of several Ethereum wallets and that might help developers can instantly power up their Dapps.
-CapsuleCoreJS is an open-source and you can freely use it, and contribute it as well.
+CapsuleCoreJS is open-source.
+You can freely use it, and contribute it as well.

 * [View release log](./RELEASE.md)